Reconciliation

 At the heart of Reconciliation, is giving a voice to Aboriginal and Torres Strait Islander Peoples, embedding Aboriginal priorities across all our work, strengthening our relationships with Wurundjeri Woi-wurrung People and building on practical actions to further our Reconciliation journey.

-Bagarru Bagarru Djerring Reconciliation Plan & Policy
+Bagarru Bagarru Djerring Reconciliation Plan and Policy

-Our Bagarru Bagarru Djerring (Shoulder to Shoulder Together) Reconciliation Policy is our commitment to respect, recognise and build relationships with Aboriginal and Torres Strait Islander people and encourage others in our community to do the same.
+Our Bagarru Bagarru Djerring (Shoulder to Shoulder Together) Reconciliation Policy is our commitment to respect, recognise and build relationships with Aboriginal and Torres Strait Islander Peoples and encourage others in our community to do the same.

 The Policy was developed in consultation with the Wurundjeri Council, our community and staff.
 It includes: